 DevOps incorporates quality assurance and relies on automated approaches to moving work through the pipeline, pulling from and merging into version control as a source of truth.
 Testing and release governance procedures can be built into the process at every stage, making sure that new features work properly and match business requirements.
 New work can then be deployed at any time without breaking existing functionality or causing critical issues in production.

 Among our survey respondents, elite teams found errors or bugs in fewer than 10% of their releases.
-The reduction in the number of issues is partly due to continual testing earlier in development process.
+The reduction in the number of issues is partly due to continual testing earlier in the development process.
 But it’s also a consequence of the iterative process, which results in frequent releases of smaller changes that reduce the risk of any one release.